JMLdev/React-Cat-Tutorials/docs/index.md

 - Creating pages which use custom components and `props` to render
 - Leverage an external API to retreive data

+At any point during the lesson, you can check the completed code on Github, or checkout the completed branch from the project repo if you get lost.

 [Lets get started](configuration.md)